 The dentists of Huntington Dental Excellence go beyond just serving patients who need oral health and wellness services such as general, cosmetic, and restorative dentistry.
 Drs.
-Gin Goei, Sharon Gabriel, and Liz Takahashi are available to help South Pasadena, California, area patients with certain conditions, including sleep-disordered breathing with obstructive sleep apnea, or OSA.
+Gin Goei and Sharon Gabriel are available to help South Pasadena, California, area patients with certain conditions, including sleep-disordered breathing with obstructive sleep apnea, or OSA.
 Learn about the condition, the long-term effects, and solutions to help treat the problem with the help of our dental team.

 OSA is obstructive sleep apnea, a serious condition affecting millions of people.
 OSA occurs when a person’s airway collapses during sleep, causing them to stop breathing for brief periods.
 It can lead to several long-term health conditions, such as heart attacks.
 If you or someone you know experiences OSA, it is crucial to seek medical help immediately to get the proper diagnosis and treatment.